In the early 1990s, marketing and advertising in real estate looked very different than it does today.

 Using (Warning!
 Lots of big words coming up…) hedonic regression analysis to estimate the average sale price of off-market sales relative to other sales over the 2019-2020 period, REA states that “Losses from selling off-market far exceed listing costs”.

-The landing page for the report features not only the report itself but also the video series that REA shot in 2018, and ran on prime time television in Australia, featuring actors essentially making fun of real estate agents for even suggesting the off-market concept.
+The landing page for the report featured not only the report itself but also the video series that REA shot in 2018, and ran on prime-time television in Australia, featuring actors essentially making fun of real estate agents for even suggesting the off-market concept.

 REA’s report, evaluating sales in the 2019/20 period, does provide a number of disclaimers including: